david90/skylab-site/README.md

 ### Update Content

-The content is written with Jade templating language Please reference the [Jade Syntax](https://naltatis.github.io/jade-syntax-docs/) for correct syntax.
+The content is written with Jade templating language.
+Please reference the [Jade Syntax](https://naltatis.github.io/jade-syntax-docs/) for correct syntax.

+For config, please edit: `_config.yml`

+For data, please edit yml filesin : `source/_data`

+For blog posts and project, please edit md files in: `source/_posts`

 ### Installation